kxbmap/sbt-jooq/docs/src/main/mdoc/README.md

 ```

 #### jooqCodegenConfig
 jOOQ-codegen configuration.
 This is empty by default and must be set.
-You can set a file, classpath resource, or XML directly.
+You can set a file, classpath resource, XML directly, or sequence of these.

 ```scala mdoc:compile-only
 // Set file path